deepsurbhi8/Explainable_Human_Traits_Prediction/README.md

 **Requirements** -- This code was tested on Python 3.8, Tensorflow 2.7 and Keras 2.7.
 It is recommended to use the appropraite versions of each library to implement the code.

+**Dataset Features** -- All the openface and librosa features for both the datasets are available at the following link: (https://drive.google.com/drive/folders/1gyPFH2kSGEHgpNxiGDVTV2w6eaN0wqsU?usp=sharing)

 ## Repository Structure:
 <pre>
 <code>